What parents need to know

 Is it any good?

 This true story of a boy from a small town who dreams of becoming a rocket scientist is one the best films of the past year and one of the best family movies ever made.
 We know from the beginning where the story is going, just as we knew with Rocky.
 The triumph of the underdog is one of literature's most enduring themes.
 As long as it is done well, audiences are happy to go along.
-It is never done better than it is here.
+It is never done better than it is here in October Sky.
 The script, the production design, and the acting are all superb.